carolinau/docs/docs/regular-maintenance.md

 To get started managing any site, you will need to clone it to your development environment.
 Pantheon provides an easy way to do this.
 On the Pantheon dashboard, find a site and copy the command found under the **Clone with Git** button.
 Paste this into your terminal to copy the specified site locally.

 ## Custom Upstream Managed Sites
 All changes made to the custom upstream should not be done in an individual site.
-Rather, they should be performed in `piu-theme`.
+Rather, they should be performed in `cu-theme`.

-To clone the `piu-theme` locally, navigate to the [piedmontiu/piu-theme](https://github.com/piedmontiu/piu-theme) GitHub repository and select the Clone button to clone it to your local machine.
+To clone the `cu-theme` locally, navigate to the [piedmontiu/cu-theme](https://github.com/piedmontiu/cu-theme) GitHub repository and select the Clone button to clone it to your local machine.

-Once it has been cloned, navigate to the `piu-theme` directory.
+Once it has been cloned, navigate to the `cu-theme` directory.
 You’ll need to add Pantheon’s Upstream as a [remote](https://git-scm.com/docs/git-remote) in order to pull in core Drupal updates to the custom upstream repository.
 To check if it has already been added, simply run `git remote` in Terminal.

 If the Pantheon remote has not been added, only `origin` will return.
 If that is the case, run this command to add Pantheon as a remote: